 Tax treatment of payments from Local Medical Committees to part-time committee members

 Doctors (GPs) may be invited to sit on a Local Medical Committee (LMC) to represent the views of their Practice.
 The LMC may make payments to the part-time committee members.
 The following tax treatment of those payments was agreed with HM Revenue & Customs in Spring 2006 as an extra-statutory concession.
 From 6 April 2018 this concession was enacted by the Enactment of Extra-Statutory Concessions Order 2018 (S.I.
 2018/282).

-These notes provide guidance on the tax and NICs consequences where Local Medical Committees (LMCs) make payments to elected committee members.
+These notes provide guidance on the tax and NICs position where Local Medical Committees (LMCs) make payments to elected committee members.

-There are approximately 126 LMCs in the United Kingdom (although there is likely to be a reduction in numbers following a reconfiguration of boundries and consolidation of both LMCs) ; one for every Health Authority/ Board.
-Similar arrangements also exist with the corresponding Boards in Northern Ireland.
+There are approximately 95 LMCs in the United Kingdom.
 LMCs represent the interests of General Practitioners (GPs) locally.
 They are required to negotiate and consult with the Health Authorities on a wide range of issues that may have an impact on all GPs (directly and indirectly) and ultimately their patients.
 LMCs are bodies defined by statute (in England and Wales) and their functions based upon a model constitution.
 In Scotland, the equivalent body is an Area Medical Committee although there may be some differences in composition.
 Similar arrangements also exist with corresponding Boards in Northern Ireland.